In New Jersey we have, arguably, the most unique set of land records of the original 13 colonies.

 In 1664, two individuals, Sir George Carteret and Lord John Berkeley, were given the right to make land grants for the territory between the Hudson and Delaware rivers—the colony of New Jersey.
-These individuals were later succeeded by the corporations of East and West Jersey and, for twelve generations, the proprietors’ meticulous records were maintained privately by the corporations.
+These individuals were later succeeded by the corporations of East and West Jersey and, for more than twelve generations, the proprietors’ records were privately held and maintained by these entities.

-The New Jersey Early Land Records Project will expedite the ongoing work at the New Jersey State Archives by providing funding for Project processing and archiving staff, materials, conservation, digitization, and related expenses.
-Project funds will supplement the considerable investments already made by the State of New Jersey and will allow for additional staffing hours for the Project—archivists who are experts in colonial land records.
+The New Jersey Early Land Records Project (the “Project”) expedites the ongoing work at the New Jersey State Archives by providing additional funding for Project processing and archive staff, conservation, digitization, materials, and related expenses.

 The resulting online database, funded in part by this project, will be fully name- and place-indexed—encompassing people and property details from more than 80,000 land instruments.
 This can include grantors and grantees; witnesses; spouses, children, siblings, and other relatives and heirs; owners of adjacent property; officials, attorneys, clerks, surveyors, and others.

-This database, which will encompass materials from more than 60 collections, will provide a rich new untapped resource for exploring settlement patterns and family history.
+This database, which will encompass materials from more than 80,000 documents over 60 separate collections, will provide a rich new untapped resource for exploring settlement patterns and family history.

 Donations and grants, of any amount, are welcome.
-Individuals and groups, including land-title professionals, land surveyors, archaeologists, lineage societies, and historians, genealogists, and those who love New Jersey and colonial history, have already joined us in supporting this ambitious endeavor.
+Individuals and groups—including land-title professionals, land surveyors, archaeologists, lineage societies, historians, genealogists, and individuals who love New Jersey and colonial history—have already joined us in supporting this ambitious endeavor.

-We especially encourage New Jersey historical and genealogical societies and those organizations with an interest in records from the colonial era to participate raising funds for this landmark Project.
-You contributions matter!
+We especially encourage New Jersey historical and genealogical societies and those organizations with an interest in records from the colonial era to participate raising funds for this landmark project.

 All project donations will be held in a dedicated project account and fund only project-related activities.
 This includes funds to contract processing archivists, equipment and materials, and database development, among other items.
 Additional sub-projects may include online mapping, K-12 educational materials, and outreach about the records, the time period, and the project.